-For instructions on setting up an action's times, time delays, time ranges, and timers, turn to "Selecting a "Then" on page 13.
+For instructions on setting up action delays and timers, turn to "Selecting a "Then"" on page 13.

 Creating a schedule event

 A schedule event is a "When" that is based on times and dates, or with a recurring natural event such as sunrise and sunset.